Clustering properties of the CatWISE2020 quasar catalogue and their impact on the cosmic dipole anomaly: Abstract

 \section{Abstract}

-The cosmic dipole anomaly -- the observation of a significant mismatch between the dipole observed in the matter distribution and that expected given the kinematic interpretation of the cosmic microwave background dipole -- poses a serious challenge to the Cosmological Principle upon which the standard model of cosmology rests.
-Measurements of the dipole ($\ell=1$) in a given sample crucially depend on having control over other large-scale power ($\ell > 1$) so as to avoid biases, in particular those potentially caused by correlations among multipoles during fitting, and those by local source clustering.
-Currently, the most powerful catalogue that exhibits the cosmic dipole anomaly is the sample of 1.6~million mid-infrared quasars derived from CatWISE2020.
-We therefore analyse clustering properties of this catalogue by performing an inference analysis of large-scale multipoles in real space, and by computing its angular power spectrum on small scales to test for convergence with $\Lambda$CDM.
-After accounting for the known trend of the quasar number counts with ecliptic latitude, we find that any other large-scale power is consistent with noise, find no evidence for the presence of an octupole ($\ell=3$) in the data, and quantify the clustering dipole's proportion to be marginal.
-Our results therefore reaffirm the anomalously high dipole in the distribution of quasars.
+The cosmic dipole anomaly --- the mismatch between the dipole anisotropy observed in the sky distribution of cosmologically distant sources and that expected due to our local motion with respect to the cosmic microwave background --- poses a serious challenge to the Cosmological Principle upon which the standard model of cosmology rests.
+Accurate measurement of the dipole ($\ell=1$) depends crucially on having control over other large-scale power ($\ell > 1$) so as to avoid biases, in particular that potentially caused by correlations among multipoles due to incomplete sky coverage, and that due to local source clustering.
+Currently, the most significant evidence for the cosmic dipole anomaly comes from the sample of 1.6~million mid-infrared quasars derived from the CatWISE2020 catalogue.
+We analyse the clustering properties of this sample by inferring the large-scale multipoles in real space, and compute the angular power spectrum on small scales to test for agreement with $\Lambda$CDM.
+Having accounted for the known trend of the quasar number counts with ecliptic latitude, we find that all other large-scale power is in fact consistent with noise, that there is in particular no evidence for an octupole ($\ell=3$) in the data, and also that the expected clustering dipole is marginal.
+Our results thus reaffirm the anomalously high dipole in the distribution of quasars.